 There is nothing like the feeling of passing your first project management certification test.
 When you walk out of the testing facility the sky seems a little bluer, the birds sing a little sweeter, and you feel as if you can take on the world.
-You can’t wait to get back to the office, show everyone the passing grade on your test, and get to work with your newfound knowledge and wisdom.
+You can’t wait to get back to the office, show everyone the passing grade on your test, login to your online PM software and get to work with your newfound knowledge and wisdom.

 Your project management professional certification has been, and will continue to be, an investment.
 You have invested time and money in order to earn your certification.
 Now that you have it, you also need to treat it as a literal investment.
 For example, if you invest in the stock market, you don’t just let your investment sit in one place while the market goes through its upheavals and gyrations.
 Either yourself or your financial advisor keep an eye on the market and then look for areas where you can get the greatest return on your investment.

 Think it’s a stretch to view your project management certification as an investment that can provide a substantial ROI?
 Consider this example.
 Depending upon which path you choose for studying for your certification exam (self directed, classroom, or a combination of both) the cost of certification could run hundreds to thousands of dollars.
 However, recent salary surveys indicate that a Project Manager with a Project Management Certification will earn on average $9,000 / year more than a non-certified Project Manager.
 That adds up to a decent return on your investment over a career that spans many years in project management.